Magnetic ground states of a model for (TM)Nb$_3$S$_6$, TM=Co, Fe, Ni: Methods

 In the absence of DMI and for $K=0$, the $3q$ state is degenerate under arbitrary $SO(3)$ rotations of all spins.
 In the presence of DMI and anisotropy, this is generally no longer the case.
-There may however be two particular rotated spin states that need to be included, one with one spin aligned with the $z$ axis, and one with one spin perpendicular to the $z$-axis.
-There is also a third class of states with net zero magnetization compatible with the lattice symmetry.
-This class also has four spins per unit cell, with one spin, $S_0$, along the $z$ axis or perpendicular to the $z$-axis, and the other three with components equal to $1/3$ in magnitude with opposite sign to the $z$- or in-plane component of $S_0$, and with the components perpendicular to $S_0$ $120^\circ$ apart.
-For the parameter range we examined, the rotated $3q$ states and this third class of states have higher energy than the $3q$ state, and we will ignore them from now on.
+However, with the $c$ axis a hard axis and with the DMI vector also along the $c$ axis, the Hamiltonian is invariant under arbitrary global spin rotations about the $c$ axis.
+There is then another readily identified spin state with net zero magnetization compatible with the lattice symmetry.
+This state also has four spins per unit cell, with one spin, $\mathbf{S}_0$, along the $z$ axis or perpendicular to the $z$-axis, and the other three with components equal to $1/3$ in magnitude with opposite sign to the $z$- or in-plane component of $\mathbf{S}_0$, and with the components perpendicular to $\mathbf{S}_0$ $120^\circ$ apart (see Fig.~\ref{fig:mercedes} for a depiction with $\mathbf{S}_0$ along the $-z$ axis.)
+For the parameter range examined here, this state has higher energy than the $3q$ state, and we will ignore it from now on.

-For a given set of input parameters $J_2, D, B, K$ and external field $H_z\hat z$, we then minimize the total energy per spin with respect to the parameters $\theta_j$ and $\varphi_j$ for the $3q$ state, and with respect to $A, q_x, q_y, \varphi, \theta_r, w_x, w_y$, and $\delta z$ for the spin spiral state.
-Because the interaction energy between nearest neighbor spins only depends on their relative orientation, we can without loss of generality put one spin at the origin and calculate the energy of this spin.
-For the $3q$ state, it suffices to calculate the total energy of the four inequivalent spins in the magnetic unit cell.
-For the spin spiral, however, we increase the sampling size: we first choose one central spin at the origin and calculate its interactions with its nearest neighbors, and then add the interactions of the six nearest-neighbor spins with their nearest neighbors for a total of 30 bonds.
-Because the spin spiral can have a long period, it is important to accurately include the anisotropy energy as easy-plane anisotropy frustrates the DMI.
-The anisotropy energy and the Zeeman energy are therefore averaged over a large supercell with $N_{\rm site}$ sites, {\em e.g.,}
+For a given set of input parameters $J_2, D, B, K$ and external field $H_z\hat z$, we then minimize the total energy per spin with respect to the parameters $\theta_j$ and $\varphi_j$ for the $3q$ state, and with respect to $A, q_x, q_y, \varphi, \theta_r, w_x, w_y$, and $\delta z$ for the $1q$ and $2q$ spin spiral states.
+Because the interaction energy between nearest neighbor spins only depends on their relative orientation, we can without loss of generality put one spin at the origin and calculate the interaction energy of this spin.
+For the $3q$ state, it suffices to calculate the total energy (interaction, anisotropy, and Zeeman) of the four inequivalent spins in the magnetic unit cell.
+For the $1q$ and $2q$ spin spiral states, however, we increase the sampling size: we first choose one central spin at the origin and calculate its interactions with its nearest neighbors, and then add the interactions of the six nearest-neighbor spins with their nearest neighbors for a total of 30 bonds.
+Because the $1q$ and $2q$ spin spiral states can have a long period, it is important to accurately include the anisotropy energy as easy-plane anisotropy frustrates the DMI.
+The anisotropy energy and the Zeeman energy are therefore averaged over a large supercell with $N_{\rm site}$ sites, {\em i.e.,}